lucendio/lecture-devops-infos/content/tutorials/define-and-run-pipeline.md

 the stage cycles in order to get to the log of a job execution.

 {{< hint >}}
-The log of the job should show the top-level content of the repository.
+The logs of the job should show the top-level content of the repository.
 {{< /hint >}}

 {{< hint warning >}}